beaglebuddy/interview-questions/README.md

 feel free to make reasonable assumptions (and perhaps note those assumption as comments) if the specs are unclear.

-We would like for you to do the following to complete this task:
+We would like for you to do one of the following to complete this task:

 1. create a github account if you don't already have one (it is free)